For incoming music students in 2022-23

 - Pianists and vocalists are encouraged to perform from memory.

-- Please note that, in the interest of time, the attending music faculty may cut off an audition at the end of 10 minutes.
-This will have no impact on the results of your audition.
+- Please note that, in the interest of time, the reviewing music faculty may cut off a live audition at the end of 10 minutes.
+This will have no impact on the results of your scholarship audition.

 - If auditioning on an instrument for the Ensemble Grant, one of the selections can be an excerpt from an instrumental score.

-- Auditionees will also take a short music theory placement exam that will be administered during the audition process.
+- Those auditioning in person may also take a short music theory placement exam that will be administered during the audition process.
+The exam results will have no impact on the results of your audition.

 Renewal of Music Scholarships